 Be Transparent: Communicate Consistently

 One of the key ways to effective leadership is cultivating an environment of transparency.
 Employees are engaged when they feel comfortable telling the truth and trust the manager’s word.
 Managers should work in a non-prescriptive manner, build rapport with employees, listen with empathy, ask powerful questions and evaluate options to create the desired impact.
-With these, employees will reciprocate their sincerity with dedication, respect, and loyalty that isn’t forced or coerced, but earned.
+With these, employees will reciprocate their sincerity with dedication, respect, and loyalty that isn’t forced or coerced but earned.

-Achievement of goals are the determinant of success for every organization.
+Achievement of goals is the determinant of success for every organization.
 Set attainable short-term goals and clearly define the long term goals and vision of the organization to your employees.
 Your performance management system should be designed by linking job objectives to organizational objectives.
-You should set weekly, monthly, quarterly and annually goals so employees have something to work toward always and these goals should be reviewed with employees periodically.
+You should set weekly, monthly, quarterly and annual goals so employees have something to work toward always and these goals should be reviewed with employees periodically.
 To engage employees, you need to involve them in reaching business goals.
 This makes employees see how their work directly affects the business as a whole and realize the value their input has on the organization.